Chris-Vicks/Hate_Crime/README.md

 ### Methodology:
 The analysis utilizes a comprehensive dataset encompassing hate crime incidents.
 We employ various statistical techniques, including data visualization, chi-square tests, and logistic regression, to uncover patterns, correlations, and dependencies.
 Through these methodologies, we aim to provide empirical evidence to support or challenge our hypotheses.

-# EDA into Hate Crime Database
+# Exploratory Data Analysis on Hate Crime Database

-The database for this analysis is from the FBI Hate Crimes in the USA (1991-2020) at https://www.kaggle.com/datasets/jonathanrevere/fbi-hate-crimes-in-usa-19912020?select=Hate+Crimes+in+NC+1991-2020.csv.
+The foundation for this analysis is the FBI Hate Crimes in the USA (1991-2020) dataset, accessible at https://www.kaggle.com/datasets/jonathanrevere/fbi-hate-crimes-in-usa-19912020?select=Hate+Crimes+in+NC+1991-2020.csv.

-This dataset had an individual dataset for each state, so from there all the CSV files had to be joined to complete an overall analysis of the USA.
-Through this, we wanted to familiarize ourselves with the structure of the database.
-This dataset began with 29 columns and 429,968 rows.
-After cleaning the data I only used 8 columns for the analysis.
+To undertake a comprehensive examination, this analysis required merging individual datasets for each state into a cohesive representation of hate crimes in the entire USA.

+Our initial dataset consisted of 29 columns and 429,968 rows.
+However, in order to focus our analysis, we refined our scope by selecting 8 key columns from this dataset.
+The data cleaning process involved excluding columns with limited values that did not contribute to our analytical objectives.

+Through this exploratory process, we aimed to gain an in-depth understanding of hate crime patterns and their underlying factors.
+Our refined dataset enabled us to direct our analysis toward meaningful insights that highlight correlations and trends in hate crime occurrences.